LuisRamirezdeVerger/MedaCastle/README.md

 ﻿# MedaCastle
-A game created with knowledge from Medac Sevilla
+A game created with knowledge adquired from Medac Sevilla